 Our Favorite Restaurants in Cape Town

-For fusion sushi at an incredibly affordable place try Salushi, right in the heart of Claremont.
+For fusion sushi at an incredibly affordable price try Salushi, right in the heart of Claremont.
 The bar and atmosphere is perfect for relaxing in after a long day out and about in Cape Town.
 The menu is huge and filled with many delicious options for sushi.
 We decided to try a bit of everything here and came out more than satisfied.

 Our favorite was their signature “Prince’s Prawn Kisses.”
 If prawn and strawberry, wrapped in fresh avocado doesn’t tantalize your taste buds then I don’t know what will.
 Salushi features high-quality ingredients and affordable prices and I believe it will sky rocket up as one of the best sushi restaurants in Cape Town.
 Check their Facebook page for some of their many specials.

 Dine in the V & A Harbour at Sevruga, in a perfect location overlooking the water.
-Sevruga is an elegant restaurant which specializes in sushi and dim sun.
-Their rolls are massive and for the first time ever we had to bring a couple pieces of sushi home with us from Sevruga.
+Sevruga is an elegant restaurant that specializes in sushi and dim sum.
+Their rolls are massive and for the first time ever we had to bring a couple of pieces of sushi home with us from Sevruga.
 Even if you’re not in the mood for fish, the menu here features entrees like Springbok Carpaccio, Mozzarella Salad, and Potato Gnocchi.
 We would suggest making reservations on weekends, good food and a waterfront location means this place fills up fast!
 Check them out on Facebook and find yourself at one of the best sushi restaurants on the waterfront in Cape Town.

 Try Gold Restaurant

 Oh my we had a fun at night at Gold Restaurant.
 Gold brings African cuisine to a whole new level every night.
 Start your night with a 30-minute drum story, followed by a hand washing ceremony before being graciously led to your table for the evening.
-For the next two hours you will engage with the entertainers and waitstaff from all over Africa while trying delicious drinks and African inspired cuisine from around the continent.
+For the next two hours, you will engage with the entertainers and waitstaff from all over Africa while trying delicious drinks and African inspired cuisine from around the continent.
 There are many dance and song numbers by the performers throughout dinner so there is never a dull moment.
-It may seem a little bit touristy, and although we are usually not up for that our night at Golds went above and beyond our expectation and was some of the best African food in Cape Town.
+It may seem a little bit touristy, and although we are usually not up for that, our night at Golds went above and beyond our expectations and was some of the best African food in Cape Town.
 Check them out on Facebook!

 It’s Wednesday night and you can’t imagine anything better than a night out with friends?
 Then head to the hip and eccentric Beluga restaurant in Greenpoint.
 Beluga features some inspirational fish dishes, as well as things like fried calamari, beef carpaccio, and ostrich filet.